 Unless you live in New York City, the commute to NYU or CUNY will take up a good chunk of your day (and let’s not even talk about Rutgers or Princeton).
 In addition, the train tickets are expensive.
 The GSO offers some funding to offset the cost, but as with all reimbursement processes it will take a while before you get your money back.

 The Department advises that you do not take any IUDC courses in the semester before your advancement to candidacy date.
-Usually, this means that you should not take any IUDC courses during your sixth semester in the program.
+Usually, this means that you should not take any IUDC courses during your sixth semester (typically the spring semester in your third year, when you’re working on QP2) in the program.
 This is because IUDC courses can take a long time to show up on your transcript, and students cannot be advanced to candidacy if any of their courses are still missing a grade.